preeti297/Sound-Based-Two-Factor-Authentication/README.md

 2. Phone - A background application is used to record the sound.
 3. Sound Similarity - The sound similarity is checked by calculating the correlation between the audio fingerprints.

-After the sounds are match, the second authentication is successfully performed.
+After the sounds are matched, the second authentication is successfully performed.